Children and Youth Advocacy Clinic

 Additionally, everyone has the right to refer a youth to an attorney or to retain an attorney on behalf of the youth in order to make this request.

 The Access to Counsel Project can help children and youth request a publicly funded attorney.
 While we cannot ensure that a child will get an attorney, we can help a young person request an attorney from the court in a legally compelling way.
-We may also be able to assist parent’s attorneys, CASAs, and foster parents request attorneys for children, based on the circumstances of each case.
-Thanks in part to the generous funding from Intellectual Ventures and Perkins Coie, LLP, this service is provided for free.

 Please direct any questions or referrals to: Alicia LeVezu, Equal Justice Works Fellow Sponsored: